common-chord-progressions

 Each of these progressions has a name written in Roman numerals.
 A brief explanation about what these mean is provided at the bottom of this post.
 This is not essential knowledge but rather included for those who are interested in reading further.

-1. I IV V IV from the lesson Celebration Time
+From the lesson Celebration Time

 Listen to the preview from the Melodics lesson Celebration Time.
 Sound familiar?
 This chord progression has strong associations with positive, high energy music.